yeungpinghei/yeungpinghei.github.io/README.md

 - `Ref.df`: the reference number of degrees of freedom used for hypothesis testing
 - `edf`: the number of effective degrees of freedom, the amount of non-linearity of the smooth.
 Greater value indicates more complex pattern.
-- `R-sq`: the amount of variance explained by the regression
-- `Deviance explained`:a generalization of R-sq, basically the same as R-sq
-- `fREML`: no meaning by itself, used for comparing models
-- `Scale est.`: the variance of the residuals
-- `n`: the number of data points

 ```r
 ## Check the model